 Final Summary: Why Businesses Need Insurance

 Secondly, insurance is often a requirement in many industries.
 From general liability insurance to workers’ compensation, businesses are legally obligated to carry certain types of insurance.
-Compliance not only ensures that businesses are following the law, but it also helps build trust and credibility with clients and partners.
+Compliance not only ensures that companies are following the law, but it also helps build trust and credibility with clients and partners.